 If poorly executed, planned shutdowns can reduce operational stability and campaign length, as well as become a significant source of injuries.
 Our work with industrial clients shows that a rigorous focus on the factors that drive shutdown performance can lead to big reductions in costs and downtime.
 Most of the work required to improve shut performance can be implemented quickly, and then perfected over a number of shuts.
 Our approach is to focus on four key levers:

 1. Reducing the frequency of planned shutdowns

 The greatest potential benefits are often in reducing the frequency of planned shutdowns.
-PIP’s execution rigour and experience often lead to reduced frequencies in the range of 30-40%.
+Our execution rigour and experience often lead to reduced frequencies in the range of 30-40%.